usmqe/usmqe-setup/roles/tendrl-commons/README.rst

 ===============
- Tendrl-common
+ Tendrl-commons
 ===============

-This role installs `tendrl-common`_ component.
+This role installs `tendrl-commons`_ component.

 When variable ``install_from`` is set to ``packages``, the component is installed from rpm packages via ``yum``.
-On the other hand when the value is set to ``source``, tendrl-common is installed from sources from github via ``pip``.
+On the other hand when the value is set to ``source``, tendrl-commons is installed from sources from github via ``pip``.

 The installation is done according to `installation.rst`_ file with the